 Before we start, lets establish one thing: the climate on this planet has never been stable and never will.
 It changes daily, weekly and so on.
 At the moment we are living between two ice ages in what is called an interglacial warm period (Holocene) and we are nearing the end of it, so enjoy while it lasts.
 It could change within a short period of time dropping us into a new Ice Age.

 Some are afraid that the Earth warms a couple of degrees, but the real danger is cooling.
-A warmer atmosphere can hold more CO2 which is used by plant life and this results in more oxygen and food for humans and animals.
-This is good because this gas is essential for life on this planet!
+A warmer atmosphere can hold more CO2 which is used by plant life and through photosynthesis results in more oxygen and food for humans and animals.
+This is good (read: perfect) because this gas is thus essential for life on this planet!

 There has, in 4.5 billion years of the Earth’s existence, always been climate changes.
 There have been ice ages, magnetic reversals, volcanic activity, tsunamis, earthquakes and a host of other natural events not caused or influenced by humans.

 Climate changes are mainly caused by the following phenomena: astronomic, atmospheric and tectonic influences.
 Variations in the orbit around and output of the sun and the constant moving of the tectonic plates all have an influence on our climate.